-Thanks to generous donors, everyTeacher Scholar receives 120 credits of in-state tuition, as well as partial room and board, books and fees.
+Thanks to generous donors, everyTeacher Scholar receives 30 credits of in-state tuition per year, as well as partial room and board, books and fees.
 In addition, every applicant to Teacher Scholars is considered for all College of Education scholarships- even if they are not selected as a Scholar.

-The application for the 2019-2020 cohort opened November 1, 2018.
-To apply to the Teacher Scholars, a candidate must be coming in as a freshman to the College of Education for the 2019-2020 academic year.
+The application for the next cohort will open in November.
+To apply to the Teacher Scholars, a candidate must be coming in as a freshman to the College of Education for the 2020-21 academic year.
 Candidates complete an online application to be considered for all College of Education scholarships, including the Teacher Scholars.

-The top applicants will be invited to Interview Day at Roskens Hall on March 2, 2019.
-Twenty-four of those interviewed will be selected for the 2019 freshman cohort.
+The top applicants will be invited to Interview Day at Roskens Hall.
+Twenty-four of those interviewed will be selected for the 2020 freshman cohort.